RussianFox/osmandbuilddocker/README.md

 It will be creating image and run first build for Nightly version (last RIN command in Dockerfile, you can comment out a line with #)

 Result .apk file will be moved in /osmand/output folder in IMAGE

+For run container use:

+docker exec --name osmand_build -it -v /osmand/output/:/your/folder/for/apk/in/system/ osmandbuild/dev